Basmala-sabra/Social-Media-Links/README.md

 ## 📌 About the project:

-This project is a personal profile webpage that displays social media links using HTML and CSS.
+This project is a profile webpage that displays social media links using HTML and CSS.
 It includes a profile card with a name, job title, location, and buttons linking to various platforms.
 The design is simple, and easy to customize by updating text, images, and links.

 ## 🛠️Technologies Used

-HTML: Structure of the webpage
+HTML5: Structure of the webpage

-CSS: Styling the profile card and buttons
+CSS3: Styling the profile card and buttons

 ## Future Enhancements